nbalawat/financial-services-aml-testdatagenerator/README.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch
-5. Open a Pull Request
+5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact

+For questions and feedback, please open an issue on GitHub.